 Most traps are black and blue.
 Is the particular shade of blue important?

 Yes!
-The dye on the blue cloth components of all types of trap and target should be Phthalogen Blue.
+For the targets made from cotton, the dye on the blue cloth components of all types of trap and target should be Phthalogen Blue.
 It is highly resistant to fading by sunlight and it has the reflectance that is most effective for producing the required type of responses from tsetse.

 Beware of other blue dyes that look much like Phthalogen Blue to the human eye -- tsetse see quite differently from humans, and they are especially good at distinguishing between colours that we see as virtually identical.